konsougiou/Synthesiser_Firmware/README.md

 In all the ISRs the waveforms of all the notes that were played at a particular instance were superimposed in order to produce a polyphony effect.
 Additionally, the output voltage was kept between 0 and 255 in order to avoid distortion.

+It is also important to mention that each ISR was in charge of outputing a waveform for keys coming from all three keyboards, and thus all include a loop that iterates through all 36 keys.

 ### sawtoothwaveISR
 #### Technical Overview